kraftu/instant_app_web_view/README.md

 # Android Instant Apps - Error accessing resources in features after use WebView

 ## How to repeat error
-An error is reproduced: Any device
+An error is reproduced: Samsung SM-G920F Android 7.0

 ```
 1) Install instant App, open feature 'buy';